exploratory-io/book/tutorials/flight2.md

  summarize(average = mean(ARR_DELAY, na.rm = TRUE))
 ```

+Note that you need to set ```na.rm``` argument to be ```TRUE```.
+This will remove any NA values before doing the calculation.
+If this is not set TRUE then it will return NA when there is NA values in the data.

 To see the result better you want to go to Table view.

 ![](images/flight-filter-aggregate.png)

 It’s about 12.55 minutes.
 So we want to keep only the flights whose arrival delay time is greater than the overall average time.
-To do this, you can actually directly do the average calculation inside the filter clause.
+You can actually do this average calculation directly inside the ```filter()``` operation.

 First, delete the ```summarize()``` command we just run.
 Then, start typing ```filter()``` operation like below.

 ```
 filter(ARR_DELAY > mean(ARR_DELAY, na.rm = TRUE))
 ```
 Note that you need to set ```na.rm``` argument to be ```TRUE```.
 This will remove any NA values before doing the calculation.
 If this is not set TRUE then it will return NA when there is NA values in the data.

-Hit 'Run' button, then you will see ARR_DELAY column is showing the values between 13 mins and 1444 mins.
+Hit 'Run' button, then you will see ARR_DELAY column is showing the values between 13 mins and 1,444 mins.

 ![](images/flight-filter-aggregate2.png)

-If you click on 'Source' step in the right hand side 'Transformation Steps' pane, you can see it used to show the values between -74 mins and 1444 mins.
+If you click on 'Source' step in the right hand side 'Steps' pane, you can find that it used to show the values between -74 mins and 1444 mins.

 ![](images/flight-filter-aggregate3.png)